Close

 For years, we've been told what the holidays should look like.
 Maybe we've said, "This is how we always celebrate Thanksgiving."
 We do what others expect of us instead of allowing our minds to design how we want the holidays to look and feel.
 And if we do not act in that way, we feel disappointed or guilty that we chose a different tradition.
 If that's your attitude, that's where you will continue to sit.

-I'm here to say that you have the power to shift your attitude and design the holiday around what is best for you , especially if you are divorced and celebrating your first single-mom Thanksgiving.
+You have the power to shift your attitude and design the holiday around what is best for you, especially if you are divorced and celebrating your first single-parent Thanksgiving.

 A redesign of what family looks like does not mean you are sentenced to loneliness.
 It simply means you have the freedom to do whatever you would like, regardless of what others think.